bassel27/Store-App/README.md

 ## Design:

 The UI/UX design for this project was taken from a free Figma community file available under the Creative Commons Attribution 4.0 International License.
-The original design was created by Mohsin Jutt and can be found [here](https://www.figma.com/community/file/1154144837103334243).
+The original design was created by Mohsin Jutt.

 ## App Demonstration Video